Birgit Nilsson

-Märta Birgit Nilsson (17 May 1918 – 25 December 2005) was a celebrated Swedish dramatic soprano.
-Although she sang a wide répertoire of operatic and vocal works, Nilsson was best known for her performances in the operas of Richard Wagner and Richard Strauss.
+Märta Birgit Nilsson (17 May 1918 – 25 December 2005) was a Swedish dramatic soprano.
+Although she sang a wide repertoire of operatic and vocal works, Nilsson was best known for her performances in the operas of Richard Wagner and Richard Strauss.
 Her voice was noted for its overwhelming force, bountiful reserves of power, and the gleaming brilliance and clarity in the upper register.

 Biography

 Early life

 Birgit Nilsson was born Märta Birgit Svensson on a farm at Västra Karup in Skåne (100 km/60 miles north of Malmö) to Nils Svensson and Justina Svensson (née Paulsson).
 When she was three years old she began picking out melodies on a toy piano her mother bought for her.
 She once told an interviewer that she could sing before she could walk, adding, "I even sang in my dreams".
 Her vocal talent was first noticed when she began to sing in her church choir.
 A choirmaster near her home heard her sing and advised her to take voice lessons.

 She studied with Ragnar Blennow in Åstorp for six months to prepare for an audition at the Royal Swedish Academy of Music in Stockholm where she came in first out of a group of 47 singers and was awarded the Christina Nilsson scholarship named for the famous soprano.
-Her teachers at the Academy were Joseph Hislop and Arne Sunnegårdh.
+Her teachers at the academy were Joseph Hislop and Arne Sunnegårdh.
 However, she considered herself self-taught: "The best teacher is the stage", she told an interviewer in 1981.
 "You walk out onto it, and you have to learn to project."
 She deplored her early instruction and attributed her success to native talent.
 "My first voice teacher [Hislop] almost killed me ...
 [T]he second was almost as bad."

 Early career

-In 1946, Nilsson made her debut at the Royal Swedish Opera in Stockholm with only three days' notice, replacing the ailing Agathe in Carl Maria von Weber's Der Freischütz.
+In 1946, Nilsson made her debut at the Royal Swedish Opera in Stockholm with only three days' notice, replacing the ailing singer scheduled for the role of Agathe in Carl Maria von Weber's Der Freischütz.
 Conductor Leo Blech was not very kind to her and, as she wrote in her autobiography, she even contemplated suicide after the performance.
-In 1947 she claimed national attention as Verdi's Lady Macbeth under Fritz Busch.
-A wealth of parts followed, from Strauss and Verdi to Wagner, Puccini, and Tchaikovsky.
-In Stockholm she built up a steady répertoire of roles in the lyric-dramatic field, including Donna Anna, Aida, Lisa, Tosca, Venus, Sieglinde, Senta and the Marschallin, one of her favourite roles, all sung in Swedish.
-In 1949 she sang Ariadne auf Naxos with Hjördis Schymberg and Elisabeth Söderström among others.
+In 1947 she claimed national attention in Verdi's Lady Macbeth conducted by Fritz Busch.
+A wealth of parts followed, from Richard Strauss and Verdi to Wagner, Puccini, and Tchaikovsky.
+In Stockholm she built up a steady repertoire of roles in the lyric-dramatic field, including Donna Anna in Don Giovanni, Aida, Lisa in The Queen of Spades (opera), Tosca, Venus in Tannhäuser, Sieglinde in Die Walküre, Senta in Der fliegende Holländer and the Marschallin in Der Rosenkavalier, one of her favourite roles, all sung in Swedish.
+In 1949 she sang in Ariadne auf Naxos with Hjördis Schymberg and Elisabeth Söderström among others.